3mmaRand/rsb_online/README.md

 ## Pre-course instructions for participants

 The course will be delivered online using Zoom.
-The link will be sent to you by Friday 25 June.
 If you have not used zoom before, I recommend you download when prompted to do so when you join.

 ### Computing requirements